Camezza/node-line3/README.md

-difference(x, y, z) // Retrieves the translation of a line's difference. "x", "y" and "z" are numbers. dilate(x, y, z) // Retrieves the dilation of a line. "x", "y" and "z" are numbers. compress(x, y, z) // Retrieves the compression of a line. "x", "y" and "z" are numbers. rotate(matrix, order) // Retrieves a rotated line. "matrix". is an array of angles. "order" is any combination of concatenated 'x', 'y' or 'z' strings (see notes).
+difference(x, y, z) // Retrieves the translation of a line's difference. "x", "y" and "z" are numbers. dilate(x, y, z) // Retrieves the dilation of a line. "x", "y" and "z" are numbers. compress(x, y, z) // Retrieves the compression of a line. "x", "y" and "z" are numbers. rotate(matrix, order) // Retrieves a rotated line. "matrix". is an array of angles. "order" is any combination of concatenated 'x', 'y' or 'z' strings. align(matrix, order, direction) // Retrieves a line oriented to the specified matrix. "matrix". is an array of angles. "order" is any combination of concatenated 'x', 'y' or 'z' strings. "direction" is a string of either 'x', 'y' or 'z' defining which axis the line should initially point towards.

 // Mutation
-setOffset(x, y, z) // Translates the line by the specified sum. "x", "y" and "z" are numbers. setDifference(x, y, z) // Translates the line by the specified difference. "x", "y" and "z" are numbers. setDilation(x, y, z) // Dilatse the line by the specified values. "x", "y" and "z" are numbers. setCompression(x, y, z) // Compresses the line by the specified values. "x", "y" and "z" are numbers. setRotation(matrix, order) // Performs rotations on the line. "matrix" is an array of angles. "order" is any combination of concatenated 'x', 'y' or 'z' strings (see notes).
+setOffset(x, y, z) // Translates the line by the specified sum. "x", "y" and "z" are numbers. setDifference(x, y, z) // Translates the line by the specified difference. "x", "y" and "z" are numbers. setDilation(x, y, z) // Dilatse the line by the specified values. "x", "y" and "z" are numbers. setCompression(x, y, z) // Compresses the line by the specified values. "x", "y" and "z" are numbers. setRotation(matrix, order) // Performs rotations on the line. "matrix" is an array of angles. "order" is any combination of concatenated 'x', 'y' or 'z' strings. setAlignment(matrix, order, direction) // Orientates a line by the specified matrix."matrix". is an array of angles. "order" is any combination of concatenated 'x', 'y' or 'z' strings. "direction" is a string of either 'x', 'y' or 'z' defining which axis the line should initially point towards.

 /*
 **  Functions